-Companies need to be dynamic in the development of innovations and thus creating competitive advantages.
-Through their production processes, they can create economic value, and consequently generate their viability in the market in which they operate.
+Companies need to be dynamic in the development of innovations and thus creating competitive advantages through their production processes, they can create economic value, and consequently generate their viability in the market in which they operate.
 For McDonough III (2009, p.
 04) "in the current buoyant economy, organizations must continually reinvent what they are and what they do [...]".
+This means that they need to constantly maintain market differentiation, through deliberate strategies in order to obtain competitive advantages that provide monopoly profits, even if temporary in this environment, requiring from companies a high degree of competitiveness.

-The competition is part of a dynamic and evolutionary operation of the nowadays economy.
-There are enormous changes in the economic space in which these companies operate, whether they are changes in products, in processes, in sources of raw materials, in forms of productive organization, or in their own markets (see Schumpeter, Brazilian version, 1982, p.
+The competition is part of a dynamic and evolutionary operation of the capitalist economy.
+The evolution of this economy is seen as over time based on an uninterrupted process of introduction and diffusion of innovations in a broad sense.
+There are significant changes in the economic space in which these companies operate, whether they are changes in products, in processes, in sources of raw materials, in forms of productive organization, or in their own markets, including changes in terms of geography (see Schumpeter, Brazilian version, 1982, p.
 65).

-Conferring to McAfee and Brynjolfsson (2008, p.
+According to McAfee and Brynjolfsson (2008, p.
 78) "the result is that an innovator with a better way of doing things can grow at unprecedented speeds and dominate the industry".